 No, the primary language of discussion is English, and all of the events that take place in French will be accompanied by simultaneous translations.
 Some knowledge of French is certainly an advantage, and the Workshop is an excellent place to work on your language skills.
 However, it is not a requirement, and the lack of any knowledge of French will not be a mark against you in the evaluation process for admission.

 2. Is there financial aid available?

-There is a sliding scale that goes down to zero for the program fees, and we do everything that we can to work with people’s financial needs.
-However, as an educational non-profit and independent institution, we also have to pay people for their labor and generate some revenue for our projects, many of which we offer as free and open to the public.
-Therefore, we commonly request that applicants do everything that they can to obtain funding from their home institutions–if they have one–in order to support our alternative platform.
+There is a sliding scale for the program fees, and we do everything that we can to work with people’s financial needs.
+At the same time, we need to pay people for their labor and generate revenue for our projects, many of which we offer as a free educational service to the public.
+As an educational non-profit and independent institution, we do not receive any governmental, corporate or institutional funding.
+Therefore, we commonly request that applicants do everything that they can to obtain funding from their home institutions (if they have one) and/or through external grants in order to support our alternative platform.